Karen M Mann, PhD

 Suman earned a PhD in Physiology and Cell Biology from The Ohio State University.
-He has expertise in mouse models of pancreatic cancer, organoid cultures and Next generation sequencing.
-He is studying the role of RBFOX2-mediated splicing regulation in pancreatic cancer progression.
+He has expertise in modeling pancreatic cancer in vivo and in vitro.
+Suman is studying how RBFOX2-mediated splicing regulates proteins and signaling pathways to promote pancreatic cancer progression.

 Michelle earned a B.S. and M.S. from the University of Concepcion (Chile) in 2004.
 She has 12 years of research experience in Molecular Biology.Her current work is focused on cellular-based assays to uncover functions of novel drivers of pancreatic cancer metastasis.